Updated January 2026

 The Wrap Up

-🎯 Know someone collecting Game Boy Color games?
-Share this guide to help them spot fake Pokémon Crystal cartridges and avoid getting scammed.
+If you know someone who collects Game Boy Color games, share this guide to help them spot fake Pokémon Crystal cartridges and avoid scams.